Organic Architecture · Est. 2010 · Los Angeles, CA

 The Avalon Casino: Why Catalina Island's Most Iconic Building Still Works

 There is a moment, arriving by boat into Avalon Bay, when the Casino reveals itself.
-It sits at the northern tip of the harbor — a great cylindrical drum of white concrete, twelve stories of Spanish Colonial Revival rising from the water's edge with the kind of quiet confidence that only the best buildings possess.
-Before you've set foot on the island, it has already told you everything you need to know about the place.
+It sits at the northern tip of the harbor, a great white drum rising straight out of the water, and before you have set foot on the island it has already told you what kind of place this is.
+Most people photograph it and move on.
+I want to take it apart.

 A Name Worth Explaining